trumpfheller/trumpfheller.github.io/testing/btt_sniffers.md

 ### Using sniffers in Bluetooth testing

-* involves monitoring and analyzing Bluetooth communication to troubleshoot issues,
+* monitoring and analyzing Bluetooth communication to troubleshoot issues,
-* capturing Bluetooth signals
 * verify **compliance**, or ensure the correct operation of Bluetooth devices.

 ### hardware versus software Bluetooth Sniffer